 The University community will be alerted through the e-mail systems and possibly University message boards as described in Communications Annex 2.2.
 The Vice President for Public Relations and Communications or his/her designee is responsible for coordinating all emergency communications.

 If you are informed that an employee has a communicable illness, please notify the Assistant Director of Emergency Management at 312-362-7078 or firstname.lastname@example.org

 For Resident Hall Students:

-When a Housing Services or Residential Education staff member learns of a student potentially infected with a contagious disease, the staff member will follow their approved University and/or departmental protocol.
-The Departments of Housing Services and Residential Education will then communicate with others in their areas of the University, to include the Dean of Students, Student Affairs, Facility Operations, Student Centers, Public Safety, etc.
+When a Department of Housing or Residential Education staff member learns of a student potentially infected with a contagious disease, the staff member will follow their approved University and/or departmental protocol.
+The Departments of Housing and Residential Education will then communicate with others in their areas of the University, to include the Dean of Students, Student Affairs, Facility Operations, Student Centers, Public Safety, etc.

 Other plans to isolate contagious persons will be enacted based on factors including the number of other cases of contagious persons with the same disease and recommendations or orders from local public health officials.

-Housing Services and Residential Education will partner with Student Centers to provide meals and fluids to students who have reported their contagious disease.
-The Department of Housing Services and Facility Operations will work with any displaced residents to thoroughly clean and sanitize their living quarters when necessary.
+The Department of Housing and Residential Education will partner with Student Centers to provide meals and fluids to students who have reported their contagious disease.
+The Department of Housing and Facility Operations will work with any displaced residents to thoroughly clean and sanitize their living quarters when necessary.